eideasy/wp-official-eid-plugin/readme.txt

 Use shortcode
 [smart_id] to get login button,
 [contract id="123"] to show document template with instant signing.

-If smth wrong its better to restart browser.
+Identification with ID-card & mobile-ID works everywhere.
-Working with Mac - just restart it, that's goes fast.
+Signing with mobile-ID works everywhere.
+Safari and Firefox also in incognito works fine.
 ID-card signing don’t work with MS Edge, IE11 and Chrome incognito window.

-Safari and Firefox incognito works fine.
+If something goes wrong try to shortly remove ID-card or restart browser.
-Mobile-ID works everywhere.
+Working with Mac - just restart it, that's goes fast.

 Support email: help@smartid.ee